For 2011 B-School Grads, a Low-Key Send-Off

-The following is from the May 24, 2011, edition of Yahoo!
-Finance.
-Professor Albert W. Niemi Jr., dean of SMU's Cox School of Business, is quoted in this story.
+Advice from Albert W. Niemi Jr., dean of SMU's Cox School of Business, to graduating students.

 Few corporate leaders have as rapt an audience as they do when they speak at commencement, that great rite of spring when graduates get to reflect on the academic life they're leaving behind and the challenges and opportunities ahead.
 And this year's crop of B-school graduation speakers is no exception.
 With the job outlook for both college business majors and MBAs improving, the tone this year was generally optimistic -- with a healthy dose of reality thrown in for good measure.